borgbackup/borg/docs/deployment/pull-backup.rst

    borg-server:~$ socat UNIX-LISTEN:/run/borg/reponame.sock,fork EXEC:"borg serve --append-only --restrict-to-path /path/to/repo"

+Socat will wait until a connection is opened.
+Then socat will execute the command given, redirecting Standard Input and Output to the unix socket.
+The optional arguments for ``borg serve`` are not necessary but a sane default.

 .. note::
    When used in production you may also use systemd socket-based activation instead of socat on the server side.
 You would wrap the ``borg serve`` command